sushmitha-b-s/student-evaluation-client/README.md

   - Evaluations can be sorted by date (in ascending or descending order).
   - Registered users can delete the evaluation.

+##Improvements
+- Currently, the application is not responsive.
+It can be done responsive.
+- There are no SUCCESS or ERROR notifications.
+This can be built.

 ## Steps to run the project
 Note: The below steps doesn't work if the backend is not setup.